Myers fuels Padres' late uprising in Game 1 win over M's | Sports-Games

 Wil Myers belted a three-run homer to cap a seven-run seventh inning on Thursday afternoon to give the San Diego Padres a 10-7 win over the visiting Seattle Mariners in the first game of a doubleheader.
 The Padres' big inning came after the Mariners had scored four runs in the top of the frame.
 Seattle reliever Taylor Williams (0-1) retired the first two Padres in the bottom of the seventh.

-Manny Machado, who hit two home runs earlier in the game, brought the Padres to within two runs at 7-5 with a two-run single single.
-Two wild pitches from Williams allowed Fernando Tatis Jr. to score and Machado to move to third.
+Manny Machado, who hit two home runs earlier in the game, brought the Padres to within two runs at 7-5 with a two-run single.
+A passed ball and a wild pitch from Williams allowed Fernando Tatis Jr. to score and Machado to move to third.
 Machado then scored the tying run on Eric Hosmer's single.
-After Jake Cronenworth singled, Myers greeted Dan Altavilla with his eighth homer of the season.
+After Jake Cronenworth greeted Dan Altavilla with a single, Myers with his eighth homer of the season.
 It was the Padres' 13th come-from-behind win of the season.

 Sam Haggerty, Kyle Lewis and Kyle Seager each had an RBI single and Austin Nola's sacrifice fly in the seventh inning gave the Mariners a 7-3 lead.
 All four runs in the Mariners' seventh were charged to Padres reliever Craig Stammen, who didn't retire a batter.
 Pierce Johnson (3-1) came on to retire all three Mariners he faced to get credit for the win.